Physics Summer School

 Browse our modules

-Our Physics Undergraduate Summer School teaches two modules.
-A module is a self-contained, credit-bearing unit of study.
-You will have a set of learning outcomes and an assessment at the end.
+There are two modules: Introductory Physics 1 and Introductory Physics 2.
+Each module is a self-contained, credit-bearing unit of study.
+You will have a set of learning outcomes and assessments throughout.

 Each module carries 15 credits and lasts for four weeks (one session).
 You take one module per session.